intrip/laravel-authentication-acl/docs/index.md

   6. How to use my custom views?

      If you want to use your custom views first run the following command: ```php artisan view:publish jacopo/laravel-authentication-acl```.
-That command creates a copy of the default views in _app/views/packages/jacopo/laravel-authentication-acl folder_.
+That command creates a copy of the default views in _app/views/packages/jacopo/laravel-authentication-acl_ folder.
 If you edit them they will be used instead of the default views for the package.
 Any composer update command will not override your costumization so it's __update free__.
 Enjoy!.